krypted/TheHistoryOfComputingPodcast/Books.md

 1. The Speed of Trust, Stephen Covey
 1. Raving Fans, Ken Blanchard and Sheldon Bowles
 2. Too Blue!
 The IBM PC from an Acorn to a Renegade
+3. IBM and the Holocaust, Edwin Black
+4. US V. Microsoft, The Inside Story of the Landmark Case, Joel Brinkley and Steve Lohr
+5. SAP Inside the Secret Software Power

 # Citations
 1. Davies, Donald Watts.
 (1986).
 Oral history interview with Donald W. Davies.
 Charles Babbage Institute.
 Retrieved from the University of Minnesota Digital Conservancy, https://hdl.handle.net/11299/107241.